-New residents, including creative workers, looking to live near Studio Arabi are drawn to St. Bernard by its affordable housing, low crime, high-performing schools, as well as the other quality of life attributes that the Parish offers.
+New residents, including creative workers, looking to live near St. Claude Arts are drawn to St. Bernard by its affordable housing, low crime, high-performing schools, as well as the other quality of life attributes that the Parish offers.
 New residents will contribute to the local economy, spending money at local businesses and paying taxes in St. Bernard.
 Current residents, too, spend more money inside the Parish at the new businesses instead of in neighboring parishes.

-Studio Arabi is transforming a stretch of highway into a unique, welcoming gateway into St Bernard.
+St. Claude Arts is helping transform a stretch of highway into a unique, welcoming gateway into St Bernard.
 It is enriching the neighborhood’s character and compliments the charm of Old Arabi.
 The project is enhancing the livability of the area for residents, improving aesthetics and creating new cultural assets for locals to enjoy.
 As demonstrated in other communities, when these types of creative placemaking projects build momentum, they attract more quality of life projects, like public art, bike paths, parks, and gardens.

 This project is a unique collaboration between civic, nonprofit, and for-profit partners.
-With confidence that it will reinvigorate the St. Claude corridor, the Arlene and Joseph Meraux Charitable Foundation, a private, family managed 501(c)(3) nonprofit organization, assembled the properties to jumpstart and instantly scale the concept.
-The two-block assemblage provides the footprint necessary to achieve critical mass and to establish Studio Arabi as a destination.
+With confidence that it will reinvigorate the St. Claude corridor, the Meraux Foundation assembled the properties to jumpstart and instantly scale the concept.
+The two-block assemblage provides the footprint necessary to achieve critical mass and to establish St. Claude Arts as a destination.